MaayanLab/FAIRshake/README.md

     * Returns average scores ordered 1-16 for this resource for insignia color and score value
 * `/redirectedFromExt`
     * For insignia click - redirects to FAIRShake evaluation form
+* `/chromeextension`
+    * For Chrome extension download from website

 Adding pages to Chrome extension
 ----------

+* Create project (e.g. repositories listed on DataMed):
-* Create project in MySQL database
+    * Enter project into MySQL database manually
+        * `insert into project (project_name,project_description,user_id,project_img)
+        values ('DataMed repositories','Repositories listed on DataMed', 'https://datamed.org/img/biocaddie_png2.png')`
+    * Enter resources into MySQL database with Chrome extension click
+        * Add resource pages to Chrome extension
+        * Click on insignia inserted on resource landing pages.
+This automatically inserts resource into database (on insignia click, not when insignia appears on page).
+    * Enter questions into MySQL database (if the resource type is new)
+        * `insert into question (res_type,num,content,F)
+        values ('Repository',1,'The structure of the repository etc.','F')`
+        * `insert into question (res_type,num,content,F,A)
+        values ('Repository',2,'The repository is available online.','F', 'A')`
+* In Chrome extension:
-* Create `.js` file for this website
+    * Create `.js` file in extension for this website
-* Get resource URL, name, description using jQuery
     * Insert `insigform` into desired spot for insignia
+    * `insigform` hidden input values:
+        * Resource name, URL, description (using jQuery)
+        * Type of resource
+        * Source webpage (e.g. DataMed) to be used for project identification in `app.py`
+* In `app.py`:
+    * In `/redirectedFromExt`, add `elif` statement for new source webpage with new project number

 Features in Progress
 --------------